Get

 During the extreme summer heat, stray and feral cats suffer greatly to find appropriate shelter and a fresh water source.
 Many animals suffer from heat exhaustion and even die of heat stroke during the hottest summer days, so when we go out of our way to make minor changes, we can help save dozens of lives.

-There are many ways we can ensure the local stray and feral cats stay safe during summer, so make sure to read some of the most valuable tips below.
+Ensuring feral, stray, and pet cats are neutered is the most important and only way to effectively stop their suffering.
+There are many ways we can help the local stray and feral cats stay safe during summer, so make sure to read some of the most valuable tips below.

 divider 3 paws